cscsRobotics/13233DECODE/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-Briefly describe the changes introduced in this pull request.
-Mention the purpose of these changes and any relevant context.
+Briefly describe the changes introduced in this pull request Mention the purpose of these changes and any relevant context

 ## Changes Made
-List the key changes made in this pull request.
-Highlight any new features, bug fixes, or refactoring.
+List the key changes made in this pull request Highlight any new features, bug fixes, or refactoring

 ## Checklist
-Please ensure that code builds cleanly without errors or warnings.
-Please update documentation, like comments, if applicable.
+Please ensure that code builds cleanly without errors or warnings Please update documentation, like comments, if applicable

 ## Additional Information
-Add any other relevant information or context.
+Add any other relevant information or context